(1) Confidential information will be protected only on commission approval of a request by a provider.

-(5) If there are bases for confidential information other than individual privacy or trade secret, requests for protection must explain, and demonstrate compliance with, the legal standards required for protection.
+(5) If there are bases for confidential information other than individual privacy or trade secret, requests for protection must explain and demonstrate compliance with the standards required for protection.

 (7) A request for protective order must not include the claimed confidential information.
 Generally, claimed confidential information must not be filed at the commission before the issuance of a requested protective order.
 If it is necessary for the commission to access claimed confidential information prior to the issuance of a protective order, such access will be by special commission order.